luismsgomes/qtlm/doc/ReadMe.md

 The purpose of these scripts is to make life easier for developers working on QTLeap.

-Comments and suggestions for improvement are very welcome (<luis.gomes@di.fc.ul.pt>).
+Comments and suggestions for improvement are welcome (<luis.gomes@di.fc.ul.pt>).

 ## Usage Examples

 For all the following commands the `$QTLEAP_CONF` variable must be defined in the environment.
-This value in this variable has three components separated by a forward slash (`/`):
+This variable should contain a string with three components separated by a forward slash (`/`):

   1. the language pair (in the form of `L1-L2`);
   2. the training dataset name;